thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 However, middleware **must** either end the request/response cycle with `res.send()` or call the next middleware callback with `next()`.

-## Why is Express middleware important?
+## Why is Express middleware useful?

 Express middleware allows an application's shared code to be organized into in a series of middleware callbacks.
 These callbacks can be reused in a flexible way.